RedViking’s Revolutionary Jet Engine Assembly Solution

-The Problem: A leading aerospace manufacturer was in need of a state of the art assembly solution to meet their rapidly increasing production demands.
+A leading aerospace manufacturer needed a state of the art assembly solution to meet their rapidly increasing production demands.
 Forecasted sales for their new jet engine greatly exceeded their current production capability.
-In order to meet these future demands, they were challenged to increase their production capacity by over 400% within the next two years.
+To meet these future demands, they were challenged to increase their production capacity by over 400% within the next two years.

-The RedViking Solution: RedViking designed, built, installed and brought to production, the first of its kind automated aerospace jet engine assembly system, increasing production from 6 to 60 engine modules per month.
+RedViking designed, built, installed, and brought to production, the first of its kind automated aerospace jet engine assembly system, increasing production from 6 to 60 engine modules per month.

 Increased Production Demands Change

 This manufacturer’s assembly process was labor-intensive and time-consuming.
 Combined with poor ergonomics, it was very difficult for assembly mechanics to increase production numbers on their own.
-The original jet engine manual assembly process took teams of skilled mechanics working long hours over a period of four to five days to complete even a single engine module set.
+The original jet engine manual assembly process took teams of skilled mechanics a period of four to five days to complete even a single-engine module set.

-One of the key assembly operations for a particular engine module was taking mechanics up to two days to complete due to part alignment, heating, pressing, cooling, gauging and inspection.
-The manual process was difficult and time-consuming as employees had to use ladders and platforms to reach top assemblies, crawl on their backs to reach the bottom assemblies and use multiple dangerous overhead lift assists.
-With future sales volumes rising and long term production needs rapidly increasing, this manufacturer knew it was time for a change.
+One of the key assembly operations for a particular engine module was taking mechanics up to two days to complete due to part alignment, heating, pressing, cooling, gauging, and inspection.
+The manual process was difficult and time-consuming as employees had to use ladders and platforms to reach top assemblies, crawl on their backs to reach the bottom assemblies, and use multiple dangerous overhead lift assists.
+With future sales volumes rising and long term production need rapidly increasing, this manufacturer knew it was time for a change.

 Partnering with RedViking

-This world leading jet engine manufacturer began its journey searching for not just another automation company, but instead a true engineering company.
-They were looking for a US based supplier to partner with them to create a system that would not just improve their production but instead would truly revolutionize how they build their market leading jet engine.
+This leading jet engine manufacturer began its journey searching for not just another automation company, but instead a true engineering company.
+They were looking for a U.S.-based supplier to partner with them to create a system that would not just improve their products but instead would truly revolutionize how they build their jet engine.

-RedViking designed, built, installed and brought to production, the first of its kind automated aerospace jet engine assembly system.
-This new state of the art, next-generation system not only increased our customer’s production throughput from 6 to 60 engine modules per month but also found after extensive testing to be responsible for reducing engine to engine assembly variability to values that were once deemed unachievable.
+RedViking designed, built, installed, and brought to production, the first of its kind automated aerospace jet engine assembly system.
+This new state of the art, next-generation system, not only increased our customer’s production throughput from 6 to 60 engine modules per month but also found after extensive testing to be responsible for reducing the engine to engine assembly variability to values that were once deemed unachievable.

 Automating the Line

-The RedViking supplied systems gracefully work together to create the first ever of its kind automated jet engine assembly line, which is revolutionary for the aerospace industry.
+The RedViking systems gracefully work together to create the first-ever of its kind automated jet engine assembly line, which is revolutionary for the aerospace industry.